YETUNDE-63/LITA_Class_Documentation/README.md

 ### Exploratory Data Analysis
 -----------------------------
 - EDA involveed the exploring of the Data to answer some questions about the Data such as:
-  1. What is the total fees paid by students in all branches?
+  1. What is the overall fourth highest salary?
-  2. Wchich gender are top class?
+  2. What is the overall third lowest salary?
+  3. Which company has the highest salary?
+  4. Which company has the lowest salary?

 ### Data Analysis
 -----------------